http://faithit.com/jesus-say-homosexual-jennifer-clarke/

 He says this to prostitutes and porn addicts.

-He says it to drunks and to gluttons.
+He says it to drunks and

 He says it to adulterers and to promiscuous teens and twenty-somethings.